siv2r/kidney-exchange/.github/ISSUE_TEMPLATE/Feature_request.md

+---
+name: FEATURE REQUEST
+about: suggest any feature you would like to add
+title: ''
+labels: feature
+assignees: ''

+---

 (Thanks for sending a feature request!
 Please make sure you click the link above to view the contribution guidelines, then fill out the blanks below.)

 ### Can you please describe the problem to be solved?